 - Highlight major points of your research/work

 - Why is your work important?

 - What is your work about?

 - What approach do you use?

-- \circ What is the outcome?
+- What is the outcome?

 - Two categories

 - Undergraduate and Graduate

 - Inclusions

 - The first listed student of accepted posters will receive an automatic scholarship.

+- Additional students listed on a poster must apply for a scholarship to attend and there is no automatic scholarship.

+- Submissions must be presented in person and the first listed presenter must be the lead presenter.